NeilMurtagh/Biases-in-AI-Emotional-Recognition/README.md

 Of course, defining emotion itself comes with a long history of debate from before the time of Greek philosophers.
 Most definitions refer to it as an impulse that prompts behaviour in an organism adapted to meet its needs.
 Human emotions are sometimes very subtle and expressions minimal.
 Psychologists, neuroscientists and other behavioural research scholars have not yet agreed upon universal features of specific emotions, and this serves as a first caution to the usage of FER systems.

 Usually, models focus on areas of the face that show most contortion, i.e., around the mouth and eyes (Raut 2018).
 ML can be trained thus to recognize patterns of these features for classification.
 Further, in videos, changes in the position of facial landmark muscles are also identified.
-The following image shows some of the usual landmarks used by most models (Raut).Introduction
+The following image shows some of the usual landmarks used by most models (Raut).

 ![emotional_recognition](image.jpg)